mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_algorithms/04_main_algorithm_body.rst

 Inside ``PyExec`` you can write any python code that is necessary to run your desired processing.
-It can of course call Mantid python functions but you can also run any python code you like, i.e
+It can of course call Mantid python functions but you can also run any python code you like, i.e.

 .. code-block:: python